 The fellowship program is among the most balanced training programs with fantastic opportunities in liver transplantation, living donor liver transplantation, kidney transplantation, living donor nephrectomy, hepatobiliary surgery, pediatric transplantation and pancreas transplantation.
 The program is certified in Liver/Kidney and HB surgery and fellows salary is $ 80,670.
 We will provide financial support for any associated costs of licensing and credentialing.
 There are no senior residents or HPB fellows or Surgical oncology fellows on the service to diminish the training of the fellows.

 The liver transplant program is one of the busiest programs in the country.
-Under the leadership of Dr. Jean Emond, the program has an international reputation for living donor liver transplant and hepatobiliary surgery.
+With Dr. Jean Emond's leadership, the program has an international reputation for living donor liver transplant and hepatobiliary surgery.
 The Living Donor Liver Transplant Program is one of largest in the country and routines performs donor hepatectomies laparoscopically.
 The pediatric liver transplant program is one of the largest in the country and pediatric transplants are covered by the fellows.
 Approximately 150 hepatobiliary operations are performed each year by surgical staff.
 These include more than 75 hepatectomies of which more than 30 are performed laparoscopically.
 The program is certified as hepatobiliary training program through the ASTS.

 The kidney and pancreas arm of the program offers an equally broad experience.
 Under the guidance of Lloyd Ratner, Professor of Surgery, the Renal and Pancreas Transplant Program exposes the fellows to a wide range of kidney transplants.
 We perform approximately 125 live donor compatible transplants and approximately 125 deceased donor renal transplants.
 Dr. Ratner pioneered the use of laparoscopy for donor nephrectomy.
 All the living donor nephrectomies are performed by transplant staff and ASTS fellows.
 The pancreas program is substantial and performs 10-15 pancreas transplants annually.